Admission to OCC is granted to those applicants who meet one of the following requirements:

 - Certificate of Proficiency or a G.E.D. from the State of California

-- Attainment of 18 years of age and who, in the judgment of College officials, are capable of profiting from instruction at the College
+- 18 years of age and who, in the judgment of College officials, are capable of profiting from instruction at the College

 - Enrollment in the 9th through 12th grade, and recommendation for advanced academic or vocational college-level study

-Students enrolled as 9th through 12th-grade students may enroll for courses at Orange Coast College under provisions of the Education Code, sections 76001 or 76001.5, and in accordance with the District’s policy and the following guidelines:
+Students enrolled as 9th through 12th-grade students may enroll for courses at Orange Coast College as special part-time students under provisions of the Education Code, sections 76001 or 76001.5, and in accordance with the District’s policy (BP 5010 / AP 5010) and the following guidelines:

 - Students must be enrolled as 9th through 12th-grade students at their schools